-Rules While Waiting for the Bus
+Rules While Waiting for the Bus:

-- Students shall wait for the bus at the nearest designated stop.
+- 1. Students shall wait for the bus at the nearest designated stop.
 Changing from one stop to another is prohibited.
 Students coming home from school should get off the bus at the same point where they were picked up.
-Students should arrive at the bus stop at least five (5) minutes early. - 2.
-Discipline at bus stops is a parental responsibility--the district simply determines the point of student pick up.
+Students should arrive at the bus stop at least five (5) minutes early. - Discipline at bus stops is a parent/guardian responsibility.
 All students are expected to be courteous and to respect the property of others at all times. - 3.
 When a bus approaches a pickup point, students shall not push or shove while forming a line.
 Pushing and shoving may result in injury. - 4.
-After leaving the bus at the end of the school day, the child's behavior is again the responsibility of the parent.
+After leaving the bus at the end of the school day, the child's behavior is again the responsibility of the parent/guardian.